Bayer to cut profit view on Brazil, consumer health setbacks

-FRANKFURT Bayer (BAYGn.DE) said on Friday it would cut its full-year earnings forecast due to high inventories at crop protection distributors in Brazil and a weaker-than-expected consumer health business.
+FRANKFURT (Reuters) - Bayer (BAYGn.DE) said on Friday it would cut its full-year earnings forecast due to high inventories at crop protection distributors in Brazil and a weaker-than-expected consumer health business.

 "At the end of the harvest season in Brazil, regular stock-taking revealed an unexpectedly high channel inventory level of crop protection products," the company said in an unscheduled statement.